Sim2Real

 - RC input unavailableNo accepted RC command, or the latest command is older than

-teleop_input.timeout(0.2seconds for K1).Response: zero velocity, requestDamping, revoke API authority, and discard pending API service requests.
+teleop_input.timeout(0.2seconds for K1).Response: zero velocity, forceDamping, revoke API authority, and discard pending API service requests.
 This also applies while API authority is active. - RC damping switchThe operator holds the input mapped to

 DampingRequested.Response: keep the robot pinned inDamping.
-API re-entry requires a fresh API switch toggle after leaving damping. - Robot feedback watchdogIMU or joint state feedback stalls after startup.
+API re-entry after this failsafe requires a fresh API switch toggle. - Robot feedback watchdogIMU or joint state feedback stalls after startup.
 Defaults:

 imu_timeout=0.5,joint_states_timeout=0.5.Response: latch a damping request until the node is restarted and discard pending API service requests. - Policy action faultA processed policy action is non-finite or exceeds